menggg22/CAMASim/README.md

 # 🛠️ CAMASim
-Content addressable memory (CAM) [wiki](https://en.wikipedia.org/wiki/Content-addressable_memory) stands out as an efficient hardware solution for memory-intensive search operations by supporting parallel computation in memory [](https://ieeexplore.ieee.org/abstract/document/9720562).
+Content addressable memory (CAM) [wiki](https://en.wikipedia.org/wiki/Content-addressable_memory) stands out as an efficient hardware solution for memory-intensive search operations by supporting parallel computation in memory [intro](https://ieeexplore.ieee.org/abstract/document/9720562).

-CAMASim is a comprehensive simulation framework for evaluating content-addressable memory based acceleratorsin different memory-intensive CAM-compatiable application for both application **accuracy** with hardware constraints and **hardware performance**.
+CAMASim is a comprehensive simulation framework for evaluating content-addressable memory based accelerators in different memory-intensive CAM-compatiable application for both application **accuracy** with hardware constraints and **hardware performance**.
 We provide a Easy-to-use, Modular and Extendible package of simulating CAM-based accelerators.
 It comes with function simulator and performance evaluator which can be used to easily build custom search schemes.
 You can use it with any CAM-compatible applications with cam.write() and cam.query().